A-Z Change/Forgot Password Current Students Faculty/Staff Guests and Affiliates Preceptors and Proctors Prospective Students

 What Accommodations are Available for Students with Disabilities?

-Accommodations are available for students with disabilities.
+Accommodations can be requested for students with disabilities.
 ProctorU does not charge for additional time needed to complete exams.
-Please work with Disability Services for Students and your course instructor to make arrangements.
+Please work with Disability Services for Students and your course instructor to determine possible accommodations.

 What happens if I have Technical Problems?